Governor DeSantis recently signed SB 72, the COVID-19 Liability Bill.

 Guest columnist Jack Kallus shares his perspective on how to protect your association’s data privacy when using email, text, or even photography.
 On the Board: Privacy Protected originally appeared in the most recent issue of Common Ground: CAI’s magazine for Community Association Leaders.

 Your community association is something of a small sub-democracy.
 In many respects, it runs in a similar manner to representative governments.
-The owners / members elect leaders for the community (the board of directors), and those leaders make the important decisions throughout their terms in office to manage the operation of the community association.
-Because …Continue Reading →
+The owners / members elect leaders for the community (the board of directors), and those leaders make the important …Continue Reading →

 Zoning laws are enacted by villages, towns, cities, or counties to control the types of uses and the parking ratio, intensity, density, and dimensions of those uses.
 This is for the purpose of preserving property values, managing growth, preserving the character of a community This facilitates the adequate provision of transportation, and promotes public health and welfare…